Age of Wonders

 The Philharmonia Orchestra

 Commissioned by the Darwin Symphony Orchestra, this one movement work, in four sections, takes more modern scientific developments as its basis, and forms the concluding interpretation of the musical evolution.
-It acknowledges the bells of a new sculpture in Darwin, Australia, and received its first performance in July 2009 following performances of the previous sections.
+It acknowledges the bells of a new sculpture in Darwin, Australia, and received its first performance there in July 2009 following performances of the previous sections.

 I Inheritance II Olivacea III Fragmentation IV Decomposition